edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 ## Command `certificate`

-Get the root and/or intermediate certificates of the Marblerun Coordinator.
+Get the root and/or intermediate certificates of the MarbleRun Coordinator.

 **Flags**
 These flags apply to all `certificate` subcommands